A Roof Over Your Head -Know the Latest in Roofing Options

 After thoroughly examining the exterior, go into the attic.
 Look for proper ventilation.
 Does the interior of the second floor get extremely warm on hot days?
 Do you see daylight through the soffits?
 If you do not, this is a sign of poor ventilation.
 According to Coviello, “Poor ventilation can cause more than just roof problems.”
 Inefficient use of energy is a direct result of poor ventilation, and results in higher heating and air conditioning costs.

 Homeowners uncomfortable on a ladder or on a roof should call an expert.
 Many roofing contractors will inspect roofs at no charge.
-Roofing contractor Melvin T. Morgan, who works in the Lynchburg and Roanoke areas, recommends that a homeowner request a free estimate when consulting a roofing contractor.
+Roofing contractors from Shelton Roofing, recommends that a homeowner request a free estimate when consulting a roofing contractor.
 It is important to learn about the condition of your roof, and a professional is best suited to provide this information.

 Make sure that the estimate includes the removal of the existing roof before the new one is installed.
 Some roofers opt for putting the new roof directly over the old one.
 This is generally not a good idea.
 According to Fritz, once an old roof is removed, water damage and rotting wood become more apparent and accessible for repair.
 Also, a roof installed over an existing roof compromises the longevity of the new roof, and manufacturers may not honor the warranty.